-ETS capacity.
-Inhibition of respiration is observed at higher than optimum uncoupler of intrinsic uncoupling without addition of any experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP at maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation system by inhibitors of ATP synthase, such as oligomycin, or adenylate nucleotide translocase, such as carboxyatractyloside.
+mitochondrial respiration when $O_2$ flux mainly compensates for the proton leak in the absence of ATP kinetically synthesis, saturating concentrations $O_2$ respiratory and substrates.
+LEAK respiration is measured to obtain an indirect estimate of intrinsic uncoupling without addition of any experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP at maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation system by inhibitors of ATP synthase, such as oligomycin, or adenylate nucleotide translocase, such as carboxyatractyloside.